Discriminative Ridge Machine: A Classifier for High-Dimensional Data or Imbalanced Data

 \subsubsection{Large-Scale Data}

-We evaluate the performance of the linear-DRM-PPA, linear-DRM-GD, and linear-DRM-APG on 5 standard large-scale data sets: {UCI Poker} \cite{Bache+Lichman:2013}, {ijcnn1} \cite{chang2001ijcnn}, {SensIT Vehicle (Acoustic)} \cite{duarte2004vehicle}, {SensIT Vehicle (Seismic)} \cite{duarte2004vehicle}, and {Shuttle}\footnote{Data are from \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}.} \cite{Bache+Lichman:2013}.
-The characteristics of these data sets are summarized in \cref{Tab:summary_bigdata}.
-As all data sets have already been split into training and test sets, we follow the original splitting.
-We conduct random split CV on the training sets to select the parameters $\alpha$ and $\beta$ with a grid search from $10^{-6}$ to $10^{-1}$ and from $10^{-6}$ to $10^{8}$, respectively.
+We evaluate the performance of the linear-DRM-PPA, linear-DRM-GD, and linear-DRM-APG on 5 standard large-scale data sets: {UCI Poker} \cite{Bache+Lichman:2013}, {ijcnn1} \cite{chang2001ijcnn}, {SensIT Vehicle (Acoustic)} \cite{duarte2004vehicle}, {SensIT Vehicle (Seismic)} \cite{duarte2004vehicle}, and {Shuttle}. { All data sets have already been split into training and test sets.
+It is noted that such large sample size would effectively avoid the effects of occasionality of samples and it is unnecessary to re-split the data.
+Thus we follow the original splitting.} We conduct random split CV on the training sets to select the parameters $\alpha$ and $\beta$ with a grid search from $10^{-6}$ to $10^{-1}$ and from $10^{-6}$ to $10^{8}$, respectively.
 To reduce computational complexity, we randomly select a subset from the training set to do the CV.
 The size of the subset is usually set to 3000.
 All data sets are scaled to $\left[-1, 1\right]$ by dividing each feature with the infinite norm of the corresponding feature vector.
 We compare the prediction accuracy with the $L_{1}$-SVM and $L_{2}$-SVM for which TRON \cite{lin2008trust} is employed as the solver. \cref{Tab:acc_bigdata3} gives the accuracy rates, from which two observations are made: (1) The accuracy of the SVM is (almost) exactly the same as that reported in \cite{chang2008coordinate}; (2) The proposed DRM method outperforms the SVM on all the data sets significantly; especially, on Shuttle the DRM exceeds the SVM by $53.2\%$.